 I’ve gotten to the point where I like to eat fruit.
-A banana hear or an apple there.
+A banana here or an apple there.
 Or a fruit cocktail mixture of cantaloupe, melon, grapes, bananas and watermelon (or whatever else I want to pick and mix with it) is often refreshing, especially in the summer.

 When I was younger, that wasn’t necessarily the case.
-A banana every now and then just to keep leg cramps away was about all you could get me to eat.
+A banana every now and then just to keep muscle cramps away was about all you could get me to eat.
 Meat and potatoes were where it was at for me.
 Some vegetables and more than likely a bowl of cereal or ice cream, dependent upon the time of day